OpenClawIntegrations/solve-captchas-on-openclaw/README.md

 Zero-code guide to load the CapSolver browser extension into OpenClaw’s Chromium session so your agent can complete authorized web flows without getting stuck on CAPTCHA prompts.

-### Small GitHub repo description (for the “About” box)

-**Zero-code guide to load the CapSolver browser extension into OpenClaw’s Chromium session so your agent can complete authorized web flows without getting stuck on CAPTCHA prompts.**

----

 # Solve CAPTCHAs in OpenClaw (CapSolver Extension)